 1 Corinthians 13:13

 Schools are now open.
 Children who are at home which is not very safe for them, there are temptations of drug abuse, sexual exploitation, peer influence among others, they need people to mentor them and give them direction and also answer their questions, we will do this in three ways; boys club, girls club and home visits.
+The picture here shows Jacob with a young man that hurt his leg and needed help.

 Boys are very energetic we are currently involving them in sporting activities we have two football teams under the age 12 and under the age of 14.
 They play twice a week during this time we find time talk and share the challenges that they go through.
 We will be